the-God-Of-Code/websiteECUL_UL/README.md

-#first static website project
+# TESTING A STATIC WEBSITE
-A first static website testing project for using Git's tools
+A small project for testing Git's tools
+Date of first commit Sat.17/08/2019